phryniszak/lc29h/README.md

 - It can only be used on browsers that support the [Web Serial API](https://caniuse.com/web-serial) or [USB API](https://caniuse.com/mdn-api_usb).
 - The website offers two ways of connecting to the module: by USB or serial connection.
 The Waveshare module can be detected as USB or a serial port which blocks USB, which is most likely the case on a PC.
 - Communication between modules is realized by WebRTC.
+- Rover module may require about 1 minute to receive positioning signals after powering on, while base station modules may require more time, dependant of values set during configuration.